DERACHAIN/icm-contracts/README.md

 ## Deploy

-- The ValidatorManager and Teleporter smart contracts is deployed during L1 deployment process, thus initial deployment is not necessary.
+- The ValidatorManager and Teleporter smart contracts are deployed during L1 deployment process, thus initial deployment is not necessary.

 ## Upgrade